The AFL New Zealand Rising Star award will be awarded weekly to a standout young player in the 2019 AFL New Zealand Premiership.

 What School do you attend?

-What kind of sports did you play growing up?
+What sports did you play growing up?

 How did you get into AFL?